 Russian authorities finance cultural festivals, exhibitions and dance shows of indigenous peoples with pleasure.
 This is rather difficult to discuss with them the issues of traditional hunting or traditional fishing.
 Bureaucrats furiously protected the «strategic state interests» when indigenous peoples try to discuss a new coal mine or oil extraction on their traditional lands even if the «state interest» in reality is a concrete «interest» of concrete businessman or concrete bureaucrat.

-But the real attitude of the state representatives to indigenous peoples is like to museum items and Andrey noticed this issue very accurate.
-These items are a subject of public admiration (during the official openings of indigenous festivals).
-But the real attitude of the Russian officials to indigenous peoples is very contemptuous as to dummies which could stay in a museum depository and time to time could be extracted from there to present them for guests, especially for the guests from abroad.
+But the real attitude of the state representatives to indigenous peoples is like the attitude toward to museum items.
+These items are subjects of public admiration during indigenous festivals.
+But other time museum exhibits must stay in a depository and time to time they could be extracted for presentations to guests from abroad.